ellow0rld/Book-Review-Analysis/README.md

 This is a Book Review Analyzer Website that does sentiment analysis of the reviews web scraped from LibraryThing.
 This can be replicated with other websites too, ex: GoodReads, you just have to change the HTML elements.

 ## Requirements
-- MongoDB
 - Flask
-- NLTK - Sentiment Analyser
+- TextBlob - Sentiment Analyser
 - Pycharm

 ## Output